oliviamattiazzo/MyMoviesAnalytics/README.md

 :bar_chart: For generating the charts, I used [Chart.js](https://www.chartjs.org/)

 :movie_camera: For getting the information from the movies, I used [OMDB API](http://www.omdbapi.com/)

+:triangular_flag_on_post: For the flags in the lines of the table, I used [CountryFlags API](https://countryflags.io/)

 ### Credits :raising_hand: